eltonplima/blog/_posts/2020-09-01-python-smtpd.markdown

 ---
 layout: post
-title:  "Creating a development smtpd with python"
+title:  "Running SMTP server in development environment with python"
 date:   2020-09-01 18:02:29 +0100
 categories: python smtp
 ---

-If you need a SMTP server to test your code is sending the email correctly, you only need the python.
+Sometimes we need to test a code responsible for send emails, to not wast your time looking for some alternative to test your code, you only need the python.

 The [python standard library](https://docs.python.org/3/library/index.html) has a lot of useful things, like the [smtpd](https://docs.python.org/3/library/smtpd.html) that allow us to run a simple [SMTP](https://en.wikipedia.org/wiki/Simple_Mail_Transfer_Protocol) server on our own machine in seconds.